Parallo Limited Privacy and Data Policy

 1. What this policy covers

-This policy explains how Parallo Limited (Parallo or our, us or we) collects, holds and processes personal information and other data.
-We only provide services to our business customers and not directly to individuals, but we recognise that in doing so we will be dealing with our customers’ data and that may include personal information of their customers, clients employees, users or others to whom they provide their services.
+This policy explains how Parallo Limited (Parallo a Crayon Company, or our, us or we) collects, holds and processes personal information and other data.
+We only provide services to our business customers and not directly to individuals, but we recognise that in doing so we will be dealing with our customers’ data which may include personal information of their customers, clients employees, users or others to whom they provide their services.

-While we are not currently bound by the European Union’s General Data Protection Regulation (GDPR), as a company strongly committed to privacy and security, we have decided to adopt a policy which is consistent with the principles of the GDPR since we regard that as an appropriately high standard.
+While we are not currently bound by the European Union’s General Data Protection Regulation (GDPR), as a company strongly committed to privacy and security, we have adopted a policy that is consistent with the principles of the GDPR since we regard that as an appropriately high standard.
 References to “process” or “processing” in this policy are therefore used as defined in the GDPR.
 They include collection, storage, and all of the ways we use personal information when we provide our services.

 Despite adhering to GDPR principles, this policy is governed by New Zealand law and particularly the New Zealand Privacy Act 1993.
 Personal information is therefore defined as “information about an identifiable individual”.
 This is consistent with the definition of “personal data” under the GDPR.